LittleTimmy52/OpenComputers/README.md

 ## What I have
 ### ServerFS
-This is my wip conversion at converting an existing serverFS to us GERTi.
+This will be my own file system over a server program.

 ### NetworkRelay
 This relays wireless messages over long distannces via linked cards.
 The 2 relay computers need a linked and wireless network card,